 Namibia secured sufficient funding for the required number of ACTs, RDTs and IRS for 2020.
 The country has recently reported the insecticide resistance data to WHO.
+The country has also achieved high IRS coverage.
 Namibia enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Elimination Scorecard.
 The country has also shared the results of the insecticide resistance monitoring with WHO.